← Back to ArticlesTraining Tips

 Fran Sands Boxing

-• Why it's good.
+• Why it is good.
 Fran Sands is a UK-based boxing coach whose channel focuses purely on boxing (unlike channels that mix in MMA or street fighting).
 His instruction is detailed and clearly comes from extensive coaching experience.

-• What you'll find.
+• What you will find.
 Technical breakdowns, pad work demonstrations, and coaching insights.
 Good content on combinations and flow.
 Particularly strong on showing how techniques connect together in realistic scenarios.

 • Best for.
 UK-based boxers and those wanting pure boxing content without mixed martial arts crossover.